Eligibility Requirements

 The primary criteria for assessing the merit of all entries will be:

 A sustainability statement is to be provided including information on how your project helps to address the dual climate and biodiversity emergencies by meeting and exceeding sustainability performance requirements of the Toronto Green Standard, guidelines, and strategies of the City of Toronto as noted above.
-The sustainability statement of 200-300 words should identify how your project has met these initiatives and other notable features that demonstrate how climate change mitigation, adaptation and resilience have been included in your design or concept.
-In addition, we ask you include the tree canopy cover, how the urban heat island is addressed, and if available, the energy performance metrics of your design or concept (Thermal Energy Demand Intensity, Green House Gas Intensity, Energy Use Intensity).
+The 200-300 word sustainability statement should identify how your project aligns with these initiatives and other notable features that demonstrate how climate change mitigation, adaptation and resilience have been incorporated into your design or concept.
+Additionally, submissions may include details on tree canopy cover, strategies to address the urban heat island effect, and if available, energy performance metrics such as Thermal Energy Demand Intensity, Green House Gas Intensity, and Energy Use Intensity.

-Equity, reconciliation and diversity are core values at the City of Toronto.
-An optional statement speaking to this may be included with your submission.
-The statement can outline how your project seeks to achieve equal outcomes for Indigenous, Black and equity-deserving groups, amplify their voices in how work was undertaken, strengthen relationships and build trust.
-You can also highlight how your project took an equity and reconciliation approach to its methodology, and furthered and advanced them in its outcomes.
-This optional content will be taken into consideration when reviewing the submission.
+Equity, reconciliation, and diversity are core values at the City of Toronto.
+For the 2025 Toronto Urban Design Awards, we require a mandatory statement with your submission.
+This statement should outline how your project seeks to achieve equal outcomes for Indigenous, Black, and equity-deserving groups, amplify their voices in the project process, and strengthen relationships and trust.
+You may also detail how your project applied an equity and reconciliation approach to its methodology and how it advanced these principles in its outcomes.
+This required content will be an essential component in the review of all submissions.

 Note: The jury reserves the right not to present awards in every category.
 The jury also reserves the right to reallocate submissions into categories which they deem to be most appropriate.